Introduction

-Imposter syndrome manifests as a psychological phenomenon wherein individuals question their accomplishments and harbour a deep-seated fear of being unmasked as an "intellectual fraud."
+Imposter syndrome manifests as a psychological phenomenon wherein individuals question their accomplishments and harbor a deep-seated fear of being unmasked as an "intellectual fraud."

 SECTION 1: PREVALENCE AND MANIFESTATION